disaverio/ArchlinuxNotes/Installation.md

 ##### 5. Partition the disk. (<https://wiki.archlinux.org/index.php/GPT_fdisk>)

-In this scenario all the data on the disk will be destroyed, a new GUID partition table (GPT) will be created (removing an old MBT partition table if exists), and two partitions will be created: a 512MB EFI partition (mandatory) and a Linux one for the system

-- list all the disks to identify the correct device
+- list all the disks to identify the correct device:
 ```
 # fdisk -l
 ```
 - run `gdisk` on such device, to enter interactive mode. **Replace `/dev/SDX` with correct value**:
 ```
 # gdisk /dev/SDX
 ```

+Now two possible scenarios are the most common use cases:

+**5.1.** Wipe the whole disk: all the data will be destroyed, a new GUID partition table (GPT) will be created (removing an old MBT partition table if exists), and two partitions will be created: a 512MB EFI partition (mandatory) and a Linux one for the system:

-- create a new empty GUID partition table entering `o`
+- create a new empty GUID partition table by entering `o`

-- create new EFI partition entering `n`. *Notes*: default as first sector, +512M as last sector, **`ef00` as partition hex code**
+- create new EFI partition by entering `n`. *Notes*: default as first sector, +512M as last sector, **`ef00` as partition hex code**
+- create new Linux partition for the system by entering `n` again. *Notes*: default as first sector, default as last sector (the whole disk), default as partition hex code (`8300`)
+- save and exit entering `w`

+**5.2.** Installation in an already existing Windows setup: no need for a EFI partition:

-- create new Linux partition for the system entering `n` again. *Notes*: default as first sector, default as last sector (the whole disk), default as partition hex code (`8300`)
+- create new Linux partition for the system by entering `n` again. *Notes*: default as first sector, default as last sector (the whole disk), default as partition hex code (`8300`)
 - save and exit entering `w`

 ##### 6. Format the partitions